awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 ### Provisioned IOPS Storage Costs<a name="Overview.ProvisionedIOPS-cost"></a>

-With Provisioned IOPS storage you are charged for the provisioned resources resources whether or not you use them in a given month\.
+With Provisioned IOPS storage, you are charged for the provisioned resources whether or not you use them in a given month\.

 For more information about pricing, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.